-Bamboo sheets and linens are prized for their silky and cool-to-the-touch feel, absorbency, and natural antibacterial properties.
-Bamboo is a popular new source for creating fabric because it grows quickly without the need for excessive pesticides, water, or care.
-The bamboo fabric is made by manipulating the grass until it separates into thin fibers that are processed much like the wood fibers used to create rayon.
+Bamboo sheets and linens are prized for their silky cool-to-the-touch feel, their absorbency, and their natural antibacterial properties.
+The type of bamboo used to create the fabric, Moso bamboo (Phyllostachys pubescens), is typically grown in China and is considered a tropical grass.
+It grows quickly and without the need for excessive pesticides, water, or care, making it a popular choice for the eco-conscious consumer.
+Bamboo fabric is made by manipulating this grass into thin fibers that are processed much like the wood fibers used to create rayon.

 Equipment / Tools